Social cohesion projects

 The program includes:

 - A five day Empowerment Program to discover strengths and gain financial literacy skills to choose your pathway to small business, employment or education.

 - A 10 day small business course tailored exclusively for women and men from refugee and asylum seeking backgrounds.

 - Referral pathways for employment and education opportunities.

-Applications are open for a new program at East Coburg Neighbourhood House from February to June 2018.
-Download the program flyer (PDF 937Kb).
+Applications are open for a new program at East Coburg Neighbourhood House from March to June 2018.
+Download the Asylum Seeker and Refugee Program flyer.

 Social Cohesion Project being run by the Fawkner Neighbourhood House

 Over the next two years the Fawkner Neighbourhood House will be delivering the Social Cohesion Project program in Fawkner with the support of Moreland City Council.

 - Setting up personal and employment mentoring relationships

 - Providing work placements